lsst/rtn-045/index.rst

 Work is on-going in these areas, and in time they will become part of the guidelines above.

 **Notebook metadata:**
-Embed notebook metadata (e.g., version, skills, packages) in a way that can be scraped and used to auto-generate the ``README.md`` file or a Table of Contents, to enable users to browse notebook contents.
+Embed notebook metadata (the header contents) in a way that can be scraped and used to auto-generate the ``README.md`` file or a Table of Contents for all notebooks, to enable users to browse notebook contents.

 **Accessibility:**
 Continue to improve tutorials' accessibility to people with disabilities by finding and implementing,